byzyworks/tridymake-mscs-edition/README.md

 ---

-TridyDB expects a kind of schema to foster it's capabilities and make it useful in a way that is as generalized as possible, but not so generalized that it can't offer anything over directly working with JSON or a similar format.
+Tridymake expects a kind of schema to foster it's capabilities and make it useful in a way that is as generalized as possible, but not so generalized that it can't offer anything over directly working with JSON or a similar format.
 As part of this compromise, Tridy works with self-contained units of information that are collectively termed as **modules**.
 What actually makes a module a module is outlined in the list below:

 1. At a minimum, every module should (but is not required to) have of an array of strings that each individually form the module's **tags**.
 2. In reality, a module may also have a **free** data structure, a **tree** data structure, and a **type** specifier.
 3. A module should contain no other data items at the root of the module, not even metadata.
-4. All identification of the module by TridyDB for queries must be done using tags located inside the tags array.
-TridyDB will not consider anything else.
+4. All identification of the module by Tridymake for queries must be done using tags located inside the tags array.
+Tridymake will not consider anything else.
 5. A module may have zero to many tags, as an array of strings.
 6. Tags have no requirements to be unique, but they may be made unique by design.
 7. Tags are strings that may *only* contain lowercase letters, uppercase letters, numbers, dashes, plus signs, underscores, or periods.